 Best practices for production

-Review the following recommended practices for preparing optional security measures and setting up Gloo Mesh Enterprise in a production environment.
+Review the recommended practices for preparing optional security measures and setting up Gloo Mesh Enterprise in a production environment.

 Deployment model

-By default, the management server is deployed with one replica.
-To increase availability, you can increase the number of replicas that you deploy in the management cluster.
-Additionally, you can create multiple management clusters, and deploy one or more replicas of the managent server to each cluster.
+Additionally, you can create multiple management clusters, and deploy one or more replicas of the management server to each cluster.
 For more information, see High availability and disaster recovery.

-In a production deployment, you typically want to avoid installing the management plane into a workload cluster that also runs a service mesh.
-Although Gloo Mesh remains fully functional when the management and agent components both run within the same cluster, you might have noisy neighbor concerns in which workload pods consume cluster resources and potentially constrain the management processes.
+In a production deployment, you typically want to avoid installing the management plane into a workload cluster that also runs a services mesh.
+Although Gloo Mesh Enterprise remains fully functional when the management and agent components both run within the same cluster, you might have noisy neighbor concerns in which workload pods consume cluster resources and potentially constrain the management processes.
 This constraint on management processes can in turn affect other workload clusters that the management components oversee.
 However, you can prevent resource consumption issues by using Kubernetes best practices, such as node affinity, resource requests, and resource limits.
 Note that you must also ensure that you use the same name for the cluster during both the management plane installation and cluster registration.

 Management plane settings

-Before you install the Gloo Mesh management plane into your management cluster, review the following options to help secure your installation.
+Before you install the Gloo management plane into your management cluster, review the following options to help secure your installation.
 Each section details the benefits of the security option, and the necessary settings to specify in a Helm values file to use during your Helm installation.

 You can see all possible fields for the Helm chart by running the following command:

-helm show values gloo-platform/gloo-platform --version v2.5.4 > all-values.yaml
+helm show values gloo-platform/gloo-platform --version v2.6.6 > all-values.yaml

 You can also review these fields in the Helm values documentation.